id-studiolab/Digital-Interfaces/assignments/07+08-animistic-design/trigger-different-sequences-index.md

 # Triggering different sequences based on context or interaction

-How could we trigger different sequences based on user or context interaction?
+How could we trigger different sequences based on user interaction or context?
 In this example, we will create a little ItsyCreature that sleeps peacefully until disturbed – in that case it wakes up and gets angry at the disturbance!

-Connect the Chainable LED to pin `D6`, the Servo Motor to pin `D10` and the Touch Sensor to `D8`.
+Connect the Chainable LED to pin `D6`, the Servo Motor to pin `D12` and the Touch Sensor to `D8`.
 By default, the creature will “sleep” in peace, but when touched get angry until the sensor is released again.

 ---
    ```python